saelo/saelo.github.io/_posts/2017-01-01-pwning-lua-through-load.md

 Let's start with an arbitrary read/write primitive:

-1. We'll create a fake string object with it's length set to 0x7fffffffffffffff, allowing us to leak memory behind the string object itself (unfortunately, Lua treats the index into the string as unsigned long, so reading before the string isn't possible, but also not necessary)
+1. We'll create a fake string object with its length set to 0x7fffffffffffffff, allowing us to leak memory behind the string object itself (unfortunately, Lua treats the index into the string as unsigned long, so reading before the string isn't possible, but also not necessary)

 2. Since strings are immutable, we'll also set up a fake table object (a combination of dict and list if you're familiar with python), allowing us to write Lua values to anywhere in memory by setting the [array][table_array] pointer to the desired address